QubitPi/Ostwind/docs/docs/contributing/development.md

 [//]: # (See the License for the specific language governing permissions and)
 [//]: # (limitations under the License.)

-Athena is developed in [Jersey](https://eclipse-ee4j.github.io/jersey/) framework.
+Ostwind is developed in [Jersey](https://eclipse-ee4j.github.io/jersey/) framework.

-**NOTE:** In case you are not familiar with Jersey, it is a parallel technology with "Spring Boot framework". **Athena offers absolutely NO support for Spring** and will remain as an exclusive Jersey application in the future, because Jersey, alone with its backing technology [HK2](https://javaee.github.io/hk2/), is the reference-implementation of JSR-370 (and HK2, JSR-330) _standards_ while Spring is not.
+**NOTE:** In case you are not familiar with Jersey, it is a parallel technology with "Spring Boot framework". **Ostwind offers absolutely NO support for Spring** and will remain as an exclusive Jersey application in the future, because Jersey, alone with its backing technology [HK2](https://javaee.github.io/hk2/), is the reference-implementation of JSR-370 (and HK2, JSR-330) _standards_ while Spring is not.

-By "having no support for Spring", Athena means the following:
+By "having no support for Spring", Ostwind means the following:

-1. Athena DOES NOT, AND WILL NOT, run as a Spring Boot Webservice
+1. Ostwind DOES NOT, AND WILL NOT, run as a Spring Boot Webservice
-2. Athena has ABSOLUTE ZERO direct-dependency from Spring
+2. Ostwind has ABSOLUTE ZERO direct-dependency from Spring
-3. Athena runs in NON-SPRING containers, such as Jetty
+3. Ostwind runs in NON-SPRING containers, such as Jetty

-_Athena rejects any conducts that violate the 3 rules above.
+_Ostwind rejects any conducts that violate the 3 rules above.
 NO EXCEPTION_.

 Overview
 --------

-The following guide is intended to help developers who maintain or want to make changes to the Athena framework.
+The following guide is intended to help developers who maintain or want to make changes to the Ostwind framework.

 Building
 --------

-Athena is built using Maven.
-Because Athena is a mono-repo with interdependencies between modules, it is recommended to fully build and install the project at least once:
+Ostwind is built using Maven.
+Because Ostwind is a mono-repo with interdependencies between modules, it is recommended to fully build and install the project at least once:

 ```bash